 - Sharp scissors (nobody likes wrapping presents with dull scissors)

-- Gift Bags for various holidays and in various sizes
+- Gift Bags (in various sizes for every occasion)

 - White Tissue Paper

 - String or Baker’s Twine (my favorite)

 - Gift Card Boxes

 When you are creating your gift wrap station, consider how your gift wrap elements coordinate together.
 Purchasing gift wrap that can coordinate with several other elements of your supplies will really go a long way with your budget.